Comcast will ask Brussels to examine proposed offer for Sky

-LONDON (Reuters) - Comcast Corp (CMCSA.O) will ask regulators in Brussels to look at its proposed $31 billion (22.21 billion pounds) offer for Sky (SKYB.L) after it made an approach to the British company, a spokesman for the company said on Tuesday.
+LONDON (Reuters) - Comcast Corp (CMCSA.O) will ask regulators in Brussels to look at its proposed $31 billion offer for Sky (SKYB.L) after it made an approach to the British company, a spokesman for the company said on Tuesday.

 The U.S. cable group confirmed its interest in Sky earlier on Tuesday and said the move, which did not constitute a firm offer, was designed to start the regulatory process because it sees a narrow window in which it can secure a takeover, before Rupert Murdoch’s Fox (FOXA.O) seals its bid for Sky.